 Culture in Atyrau and Kazakhstan

-The city of Atyrau is located in a special place: it is located at the junction of two civilizations - East and West – and it borders two continents - Europe and Asia.
-And if you find yourself here, then you should definitely step from Europe to Asia.
-The world's largest suspended pedestrian bridge, the so-called “Bridge from Asia to Europe,” was also built here.
-Its length is no less than 551 meters.
-This bridge is listed in the Guinness Book of Records as the longest pedestrian bridge in the world.
+The city of Atyrau is located in a special place: at the junction of two civilizations - East and West – and it borders two continents - Europe and Asia.
+And if you find yourself here, you should definitely step from Europe to Asia via the suspended pedestrian bridge; the so-called “Bridge from Asia to Europe”.
+The bridge, which is over 400 metres long, holds cultural significance, symbolizing the connection between Europe and Asia, as the Ural River is commonly considered the boundary between the two continents.
+Crossing this bridge allows pedestrians to traverse from one continent to the other within minutes.

 The suspension bridge for pedestrians in Atyrau